EuropeanTestingConference/europeantestingconference/_posts/2016-08-10-Announcing-Keynote-Speakers.md

 <b>Gitte Klitgaard</b> (@nativewired) is our inspirational speaker, helping us all be brave at work and while learning through practice.

-<b>Nicola Sedgwick</b> (@NicolaSedwick) shares from personal experiences with a voice that has not been heard enough yet while should be.
+<b>Nicola Sedgwick</b> (@NicolaSedgwick) shares from personal experiences with a voice that has not been heard enough yet while should be.

 Join us for enjoying their messages and many others in Helsinki, Finland in February 2017!